labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 - 40 = ???
 - 003c = **Length**

-### Next Note
+### Next Sample
-Specifies the number of _ticks_ untill the next note in the pattern should be triggered.
-For notes played simultaneously all but one have a Next Note value of 0, which makes sense play the next sample 0 ticks after this sample.
+Specifies the number of _ticks_ untill the next sample in the pattern should be triggered.
+For samples played simultaneously all but one have a Next sample value of 0, which makes sense play the next sample 0 ticks after this sample.
 ### Pad Code
+Specifies the bank offset and pad number according to the following formula: bank_offset*13 + pad number (1-12) + 46.
 ### Bank Switch
+Specifies whether the bank offset efers to the top row (A/B/C/D/E) o the bottom row (F/G/H/I/J).
 ### Velocity
+Specifies the velocity or amplitude of the sample in the range 1 - 127.
+While the SP-404SX does not  record velocit nor have velocity sensitive pads the pattern function can playback samples with respect to the velocity specified here.
 ### Length
+Specifies the number of _ticks_ until the sample should be turned off.